wareya/gammakit/readme.md

 - allow interpreters to act like generators

 # Other

-Disassembler is currently broken due to changing how if statements are compiled.

 As of writing, clippy processes gammakit with no complaints.
 Certain lints are disabled in certain files where they are inappropriate, unhelpful, or generate false positives.